bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

   Never catch the “Exception” exception.
 The exception “RuntimeException”, and other checked exceptions, inherit from “Exception.”
 By catching the “Exception” exception, you are catching “RuntimeException” as well, which should be avoided.
 All checked exceptions should be caught and handled using appropriate catch handlers.

-	 Common RuntimeException's, such as referencing an out-of-bounds array element, inappropriate use of a null-pointer, and illegal cast operations, should be avoided by checking the code for such conditions.
+	 Common runtime exceptions, such as referencing an out-of-bounds array element, inappropriate use of a null-pointer, and illegal cast operations, should be avoided by checking the code for such conditions.

 	An exception should be logged only once.
 If the same exception is logged multiple times, examining the stack-trace to try to find the original source of the exception can be difficult and confusing